Career – Activity: Set Work Goals

 To set work goals:

-3. Generate ideas for goals that will add value
+- Generate ideas for goals that will add value and make them SMART

-- Make best use of strengths and talents
+- Make the best use of your strengths and talents

 This week, I will set four measurable goals that will add value to my work with a Work Goal Form.